 Main exhibition space

 Located in the Legacy gallery.
-The current exhibition is Ink and blood: stories of abolition.
+The current exhibition is Journey to Justice.

 Located at the far end of the museum by the Legacy gallery.
 The Campaign Zone is an exhibitions and community space that aims to shed light on the legacies of transatlantic slavery and to raise awareness of the modern forms of slavery existing in the world today.
-The exhibition Ink and blood: stories of abolition is on display here.
+The exhibition Journey to Justice is on display here.